janekfleper/typst-fancy-units/src/lib.typ

 // A fancy unit
 //
-// - transform (auto, false, function or array): The transformation(s) to apply to the unit
+// - transform (auto, none or (array of) function): The transformation(s) to apply to the unit
-// - format (auto, function or array): The formatting to apply to the unit
+// - format (auto, none or (array of) function): The formatting to apply to the unit
-// - macros (auto, false or dictionary): Insert macros
+// - macros (auto, none or dictionary): Insert macros
 // - body (content or dictionary): The unit to format
 // -> (content or dictionary)
 #let unit(